 Circulation Desk Items

 Most materials kept at the Circulation Desk are loaned for 3 hours for the UC Law SF community.
-Circulation Desk materials include all items placed on Course Reserve by professors, as well as study aids, academic support materials, and foreign language dictionaries.
+Circulation Desk materials include all items placed on Course Reserve by professors, study aids, academic support materials, and foreign language dictionaries.
 The latter are loaned for 24 hours.
 Video adapters, phone and iMac chargers, laptops, and other electronic devices are also available to borrow at the Circulation Desk.
 Some of these materials are available for 24-hour use.

 PC laptops with power cords may be borrowed from the Circulation Desk.
 Laptops lend for 8 hours with the option to renew once.
 Regardless of when laptops are checked out, they must be returned by the time the Library closes.
 Laptops may leave the Library.
 Overdue fines for laptops are $10.00 per hour.
 The replacement fine for lost laptops is $600.
 Laptops do not circulate during exam periods.

 Federal agency publications and congressional hearings and reports shelved in the UC Law SF Library may be borrowed for 30 days.
 California legislative hearings and reports may also be borrowed for 30 days.

 General Book Collection

 Monographs and single-volume treatises from the general book collection, shelved on the fourth and fifth floors of the library, may be borrowed for 30 days.

 State and federal case reports and codes (including superseded code volumes), law reviews, multi-volume sets, loose-leaf publications, current casebooks, indexes, and microforms may not be borrowed.
 Materials located in the Research Alcove are also unavailable for borrowing.